 The M.S.A. program requires a total of 36 credit hours that are taken in a part-time format over the course of three years at various off-campus sites in surrounding counties.
 The mission of UNC Charlotte’s School Administration program is to prepare innovative, collaborative, effective, and reflective leaders who are prepared to develop school environments that ensure equitable and quality learning opportunities for a rapidly changing and increasingly diverse population and that focus on improving the learning for all students in the 21st century.
-Program graduates qualify for a PreK-12, Level 1 School Administrator’s License (Principal).

 - Cabarrus County: Kannapolis City Schools, A.L.
 Brown High School, Kannapolis, NC

 - Gaston County: Gaston College, Dallas, NC